vaceksimon/keycloak-fedcm/README.md

 As mentioned, the Keycloak distribution is in a ZIP file in `keycloak-dist`.
 This is used in case the project is executed with Maven.
 If it is, this file is decompressed, and the built fedcm extension is placed inside it during the server's start.
 Do not delete this ZIP file.

 The `mvnw` script and `mvnw.cmd` for Windows were generated from the `pom.xml` file.
-The maven wrapper scripts are the preferred method of compilation.
+The Maven wrapper scripts are the preferred method of compilation.

 The `src` directory has the source code for both the main Keycloak FedCM extension, the object of this thesis, and a Javascript application for testing the FedCM functionality.
 ```